SFStefenon/WBF-HE-YOLO/README.md

 ## For architecture optimization the **weighted box fusion (WBF)** is used.

 To apply the WBF you will need to train the model several times and save the weights.
-After that the WFB ensemble the YOLOs to have a better prediction.
+After that the WFB ensemble the YOLO's outputs to have a better prediction.
 You can find the algorithm [here](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Weighted_Box_Fusion/WBF_yolo.ipynb).

 ---

-## For interpretability the **EigenCam** explainable AI (XAI) is presented.
+## For interpretability the **EigenCam** explainable AI (XAI) is applied.

 Examples of the results of the method can be found [here](https://github.com/SFStefenon/WBF-HE-YOLO/tree/main/EigenCam).